s0ders/go-semver-release/docs/README.md

 Other tools exist to version software using semantic versions such as [semantic-release](https://github.com/semantic-release/semantic-release).
 Go Semver Release focuses on versioning only, no package publishing, release log generation or other features.

 If you want a simple tool that handle the generation of the next semantic version tag for your project, you are at the right place.
-This allows the program to work with minimal dependencies, limit surface of attack and work faster.
+This allows the program to work with minimal dependencies and work faster.

 ## Documentation